|

 Time after time I have seen how these people are incapable of heterosexual relationships because they feel that the parent of the opposite sex took advantage of the other parent.
 One man who sought help did not trust women at all because his mother had behaved in a dominating way towards her passive husband and insulted him.
 (5)

 Parents’ negative attitude towards sexuality.
 One factor causing homosexuality can be the parents’ negative attitude towards sexuality.
 The parents may, for example, unreasonably punish their child for having shown his body while playing with other children.
 This can later result in rejecting sexuality as a whole.
 Sometimes, the parents’ unreasonably negative reactions can only cause damage.
+The case may also be a father mocking his son’s awakening interest in girls, whereupon the son can misunderstand it as something unsuitable, dirty, and abnormal (there may be other influencing factors behind this as well).
+The son may later turn to his own gender to receive sexual approval.
+David and Don Wilkerson have described this in their book The Untapped Generation:

+Children who are continually warned about the danger of sexual relationships start to think them as boring and dirty.
+The child interprets his natural sexual feelings during puberty as abnormal and may feel guilty because of them.
+The child has perhaps been taught to fear people of the opposite sex.
+Parents who themselves have problems with their sexuality often consciously or unconsciously reflect these feelings to their children.
 Parents who bring their children up with a healthy attitude towards sexuality need not be afraid of their child becoming a homosexual; it is very probable that the child will grow up normally.
 A home filled with a healthy attitude towards sexuality should be filled with signs from which the child can naturally conclude that heterosexuality is not only normal and right, but also rewarding and pleasing.
 Sexually well-balanced parents instinctively know how to encourage the masculinity in boys and femininity in girls. (…)

 Wrong demands.
 Another factor causing homosexuality can be parents being disappointed in having gotten a boy instead of a girl, and subconsciously trying to force their child in to the role of the opposite sex, for example by dressing a boy in the clothes of a girl.
 Leanne Payne offers a good example of this:

 Loren, an elegant, handsome forty-year-old man, had been openly homosexual since his youth.
 This had caused great conflicts between him and his father, and problems in his other relationships.
 He did not accept himself, but defended his behavior passionately when arguing with his father.
 He understood that his homosexuality included a grudge and a rebellion towards his father, but he was never able to deal with these.
 This man had genuinely found Christ and salvation, but he often lost the battle against his homosexual tendency, until God brought into light his first memories.
 This happened when we asked the Lord to find that recollection that would expose the cause of the problem.
 During this prayer, he relived an occurrence that took place when he was only just born.
+He saw his father coming into the room where he had just been born.
+Disappointment quickly filled the room and heavily weighed on him.
+His father looked at him with disgust and said, "Boy again!”
+Then he turned and rushed away from the room.
+Loren was their third son, they had been hoping for a girl.
+Loren "saw" all of this and experienced it again – and this time, understood it both intellectually and emotionally.
+This rejection explained why Loren had later tried to become a girl, to the great astonishment of the family.
+He wanted to play with dolls and girls, not with boys.
+He unconsciously tried to be the girl his father had hoped for.
+(6)

 Abuse by someone of the same sex can also cause homosexual behavior.
 Jerry Arterburn tells how he was a victim of sexual abuse, which was one of the factors that led him in the wrong direction.
 He also tells how many of his homosexual friends have a similar background.
 Another quote from a book of Argentinean evangelist Carlos Annacondia speaks about the same issue:

-My struggle that lasted for thirty years resembles that of many other gay people.
+The result of that evening was that my feelings got sidetracked.
+I had been sexually abused.
+In my case, that was literally the beginning of the end. (…) My struggle that lasted for thirty years resembles that of many other gay people.
 I have met several people like me, who have drifted into homosexuality because older boys or adult men have sexually abused them.
 Ironically, my first experience gave me the attention from men that I longed for.
 At the same time, it tore apart my already weak basic security and self-esteem.
 (7)

 Many people whom God has freed from homosexuality have told us that they have either been raped or abused sexually in the childhood.
 Often such words as “You are a sissy,” which the parents say, and so hurt a child, can discourage a little boy.
 But when Jesus comes into their life, the evil spirit has to leave and they are released.
 I can assure you that no other treatment is needed.
 (8)

-FEMALE HOMOSEXUALITYWhile the background of men's homosexuality is usually a bad father relationship, women have problems with their mother relationship.
+FEMALE HOMOSEXUALITY.
+While the background of men's homosexuality is usually a bad father relationship, women have problems with their mother relationship.
 It is the most common reason for female homosexuality.
 Leanne Payne has observed this to be the most typical reason for female homosexuality:

 I now understood that emotional emptiness which made Lisa especially sensitive and had caused her to easily drift into a relationship with her lesbian teacher.
 Lesbian behavior (except when it is a question of a hysterical personality) as a sexual neurosis is not as complicated as homosexual behavior in men.
 According to my experience, it is generally caused by the need to climb into the mother's lap that was not fulfilled at all or not enough in childhood.
 (9)